ekleinso/node-web-app/README.md

 If you want to use podman locally, follow directions [here](https://developers.redhat.com/blog/2019/09/13/develop-with-node-js-in-a-container-on-red-hat-enterprise-linux/) to build with buildah.

-4. Run the applicaiton in a container.
+4. Run the application in a container.
 ```
 docker run -p 49160:8080 -d <your username>/node-web-app
 ```

 5. Check that the container is running.